nejatafshar/FFmpegBin/README.md

 Build files for each platform are placed in separate branches.

 ## Usage
-To get only a specific branch run `git clone` by passing the branch name to `-b` argument:
+To get only a specific branch run `git clone` by passing the branch name to `-b` argument with `--single-branch` option:
-    git clone -b linux https://github.com/nejatafshar/FFmpegBin.git
+    git clone -b linux --single-branch https://github.com/nejatafshar/FFmpegBin.git